 How are anesthesiologists trained?

-Knowledge of how anesthetics affect pain and consciousness helps scientists gain a better understanding of the mechanisms that underlie these physiological states.
-Understanding these mechanisms could lead to new ways to alleviate pain and to new treatments for conditions associated with a decrease or loss of consciousness, such as epilepsy and coma.
-Studies of anesthesia may also provide insights into the nature of consciousness itself.
+Knowing how anesthetics affect pain and consciousness could also lead to new treatments for conditions that affect consciousness, such as epilepsy or coma.
+Studies of anesthesia may even help us better understand the nature of consciousness itself.